Gynecology Services in Queens, NY

 Choices has pledged to remain a part of its patient’s healthcare throughout the passage of time and cycles of life and offers a list of services especially for seniors.

-For women, Choices is here to guide you through the pre-menopausal and menopausal changes that you are experiencing.
-Our mid-life services include hormone level testing, nutritional counseling, counseling for age-related psychological problems, medical and holistic treatments for emotional and physical problems and referrals for osteoporosis screenings and mammograms.
+For women, Choices is here to guide you through pre-menopausal and menopausal changes.
+Our mid-life services include hormone level testing, hormone replacement, nutritional counseling, counseling for age-related psychological problems, medical and holistic treatments for emotional and physical problems and referrals for osteoporosis screenings and mammograms.

 In addition, Choices recognizes that today, men and women remain sexually active longer and may not realize that they still face the risks of contracting and spreading HIV/AIDS and sexually transmitted infections (STI’s) through unprotected sex.